Group of five students playing a game

 • Scores from aptitude, achievement or creativity assessments given in a school setting

-A fall assessment opportunity is available for students in grades 2-12 who are Chesterfield County residents but who are not enrolled in Chesterfield County Public Schools.
-They may be referred using the online gifted services referral and review form.
 The referral will be processed by staff at the school in the student’s attendance zone.
 Any required testing will occur at this location based on the testing schedule established by that school.
 The parent/guardian is responsible for transporting their student to testing sessions.
 Other required components of the identification protocol such as grades, work samples and teacher perception inventories will be requested from the student’s current, non-CCPS school.
 These components must be provided to determine eligibility for services.

 Evaluation & Identification Process